-What has been the overall impact of the brand on equestrians?
+What has been the overall impact of Little War Horse on equestrians?

 I think as far as our customers are concerned, they are really excited about the brand because there is nobody out there like it in a saturated market of copycat brands.
 Our fans are truly unique individuals and appreciate our creativity.
 They run the gamut from eventers to bronc riders to dressage queens.
 That’s really my favorite thing—it brings everyone across disciplines together.
 We also appeal to musicians, artists, and just awesome non-horsey people, which is very cool!